nobias-fht/advanced-scripting/docs/course/introduction/index.md

 This can be very useful -- practice a few yourself.

-Of couse, we want to do more with our programs than printing out cute messages and using it as a calculator.
-In the next section we will learn how we can store and manipulate infomation using `variables`.
+Of course, we want to do more with our programs than printing out cute messages and using it as a calculator.
+In the next section we will learn how we can store and manipulate information using `variables`.